 - Apricot

 Within these colors there are all different shades of course and you can even get feathered or flame effect tulips.
-The options are really limitless.
+The options of different colored tulips are really limitless.

 Tulips color meaning

 Different tulip colors are known to have different meanings.
-Red is for love and romance, pink is for showing you care.
-White is for purity, yellow is for spring and happiness and purple is for royalty.
+Red tulips are for love and romance, pink is for showing you care.
+White tulips are for purity, yellow tulips are for spring and happiness and purple tulips are for royalty.
 Personally I just plant tulips in color combinations that I think look pretty but if you were buying tulips as a gift this is interesting to know.

 Color blend tulips